Imitation Attacks and Defenses for Black-box Machine Translation Systems: Conclusion

 \section{Conclusion}

-We demonstrate that model stealing and adversarial examples are practical concerns for production MT systems.
+We demonstrate that model stealing and adversarial examples are practical concerns for production NLP systems.
 Model stealing is not merely hypothetical: companies have been caught stealing models in NLP settings, e.g., Bing copied Google's search outputs using browser toolbars~\cite{singhal2011google}.
-Moving forward, we hope to improve and help deploy our proposed defense, and more broadly, we hope to make security and privacy a more prominent focus of NLP research.
+Moving forward, we hope to improve and deploy defenses against adversarial attacks in NLP, and more broadly, we hope to make security and privacy a more prominent focus of NLP research.